d0d0d0/Persona/README.md

 4. Peer-to-peer SSL connections, distributed cerficate system
 5. GUI implemented with Kivy

-HOWTO for setup and runn will be added
+HOWTO for setup and run will be added